How To Run A Personal Training Business

 Build Your Proof

-In the beginning, you may need to charge less to get clients through your door to build your proof.
+In the beginning, you may need to charge less to get clients through the door to build your proof.
 Meaning, you need to build social proof of your worth.
-This comes in the form of word-of mouth references, Google reviews, testimonials and other interactions through your immediate sphere.
-Simply ask your clients to leave reviews and testimonials, and make referrals a first source for new clients.
+This comes in the form of word-of mouth references, Google reviews, testimonials, and other interactions through your immediate sphere.
+Ask your clients to leave reviews and testimonials, and make referrals a first source for new clients.
 Focus on building your base through these means before paying for marketing or raising your prices.
+Eventually, you will raise your prices (it’s important to know your worth), but when you’re first starting, you may need to discount a bit to get people in the door and build some credibility.

 Generate Leads